Support Your App – customer support outsourcing for tech startups

 Omnichannel support is more than just multiple means of communication.
 The thing is, the customer experience is often fragmented.
 A customer might begin their journey by browsing your website on a desktop, continue shopping on their phone, and eventually place an order through a mobile app.
 If the customer service experience isn’t consistent across these platforms, we can guarantee they won’t like it.

-So, in addition to offering multiple communication channels (phone calls, emails, live chat, 24/7 AI-driven chatbots, social media, you name it), focus on ensuring smooth communication among all of them.
+So, in addition to offering multiple communication channels (phone calls answering, email support, live chat, 24/7 AI-driven chatbots, social media support, you name it), focus on ensuring smooth communication among all of them.
 A customer shouldn’t have to retell their issue multiple times to different agents just because they want to switch from one communication method to another.

 3. Personalize the Customer Experience